Wines of Sicily

 The largest and best-known winery on the island of Sicily is Duca di Salaparuta, located just east of Palermo, and they are sold under the Corvo label.
 The annual production is over 900,000 cases so make some room in in your wine cellar.
 For the record, the transfer of ownership from the government to the private sector was coupled with the changing of importers to a wholly-owned winery operation in the United States and, when you arrive, you will discover a recently built visitors center, museum and tasting room.
 The same company, by the way, owns the Florio Marsala brand and I would strongly urge that you try their top-of-the-line Duca Enrico.

-Another coupling is Rallo Marsala and DonnaFugata whose viticulture roots go back 150 years.
+Another coupling is Rallo Marsala and Donnafugata whose viticulture roots go back 150 years.
 Try their white Anthilia and Chianranda.
 Lombardo Marsala has been in the same family for over 120 years so the expertise and knowledge is obvious.
 If you have the time to travel about, Planeta is located along the southwest coast and is less than eight years old with owners who are under 35 years of age.
-Sample Santa Cecilia from the Nero d’Avola and Burdes from Cabernet Sauvignon, and Morgante, which is in Agrigento.
-Their Don Antonio [Still taking notes and absorbing all of this?] is made from the Nero d’Avola, Sicily’s most important red variety.
+Sample their Santa Cecilia from the Nero d’Avola grapes and Burdes from Cabernet Sauvignon.
+Morgante is in Agrigento, and their Don Antonio is made from the Nero d’Avola, Sicily’s most important red variety.
 Regaleali is in the mountainous central area (a bit of a tricky drive) and is in a micro-climate on mountain slopes up to 2,000 feet, where the cool night air keeps the acidity high.
 Their real pride is Rosso Del Conte (90% Nero d’Avola).

 Winding down, Palari’s vineyards overlook the Straights of Messina and the grapes are handpicked and aged in French Oak for 12-to-18 months.
 They are both unfined and unfiltered.
-Benanti was the brand from the Etna region that I discovered inadvertently at my hotel in Taormina where I also learned that their Rovittello uses 80% Nerello Mascalese fruit from 80-year-old vines planted at 3,650 feet above sea level.
+Benanti from the Etna region, produces a Rovittello that uses 80% Nerello Mascalese fruit from 80-year-old vines planted at 3,650 feet above sea level.

 From this vantage point, Sicily has arrived as a quality producer and it seems like the the best is yet to come.